The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-On a surface level, it may seem like there is little difference between a charge card and a credit card.
-Both help you finance purchases to pay off at a later date without cash in hand.
-But there are distinct differences that separate the two; namely when it comes to making payments and how much credit you have to spend.
+On the surface, it may seem like there is little difference between a charge card and a credit card since both help you to finance purchases to pay off at a later date.
+But there are distinct differences that separate them, such as when it comes to making payments and how much credit you have to spend.

 Savvy budgeting and financial prowess can put you in a position to pay off your card in full each period.
 But if you tend to carry a balance from month to month, a credit card is likely better for you.
 Here are a few key differences between the two card types and how you can choose the best one for your lifestyle.

 |Credit limit||No preset limit, but spending is not unlimited||Yes|

 |Interest rate||Usually no APR since balances must be paid in full each month||Fixed or variable APR|

 |Annual fees||Usually, but it depends on the card||It depends on the type of card|

 |Rewards and perks||Sometimes include rewards, a welcome bonus and other perks||Often include rewards, a welcome bonus and other perks|